mikiyas-girma/WeatherJS/README.md

 - Responsive design for various screen sizes.

 ## Contributing
-**Contributions are welcome!
-If you find any issues or want to enhance the app, feel free to open a pull request. **
+** Contributions are welcome!
+If you find any issues or want to enhance the app, feel free to open a pull request **

 1. Fork the repository.
 2. Create a new branch: git checkout -b feature/your-feature-name.